Playing precisely, without analysis paralysis, requires

 cramps your opponent's position

 developing with tempo (e.g. 1. e4 e5 2.
-Nf3) is usually pretty
+Nf3) is usually pretty good

 “develop knights before bishops”